-At the end of step 2 of the evaluation the proposal will receive one of the following scores:
+At the end of step 2 of the evaluation applicants will be informed that their proposal:

-- A. fully meets the ERC's excellence criterion and is recommended for funding if sufficient funds are available; - B. meets some but not all elements of the ERC's excellence criterion and will not be funded.
+A. fully meets the ERC's excellence criterion and is recommended for funding if sufficient funds are available; B. meets some but not all elements of the ERC's excellence criterion and will not be funded.